suzannecabral/code-challenges/leetcode/setMismatch.md

             (the second copy of the num)
             * break this loop

-    // NOTE - this only runs AFTER the duplicate has been found, there should always be a correct duplicate at this stage
+    // NOTE - code below only runs AFTER the duplicate has been found, there should always be a correct duplicate at this stage